 Why did Andrea choose oriental medicine as a career path?
 "I didn't really like research, and decided I wanted to work with people instead of just me in the lab with test tubes.

-"I found oriental medicine interesting, so I had some acupuncture done and researched it.
+"I found oriental medicine interesting.
 I've always been into natural medicine and I liked what oriental medicine offered.
 I liked that it could address both physical and psychological imbalances and didn't seem as limited as the other health fields I had looked into.

 "I looked into other schools, but picked National because of the western science courses and the anatomy lab experience they offered.
 With my background, I'm pretty big on having science as a foundation for my education," says Andrea.